2025 Xi'an Grand Prix: Round one (qualifying)

 Michał Szubarczyk, aged 14, the youngest player ever to turn professional, took a 4–1 lead over Martin O'Donnell.
 O'Donnell recovered to tie the scores at 4–4, but Szubarczyk won the deciding frame.
 David Grace took a 4–0 lead over Anthony McGill, but McGill won four consecutive frames to force a decider, which lasted 48 minutes before Grace won the match on the last black.
-Mark Allen and Wu Yize also advanced to the main stage by winning deciding frames, over Mitchell Mann and Florian Nüßle respectively.
+Mark Allen and Wu Yize also advanced to the main stage by winning deciding frames against Mitchell Mann and Florian Nüßle respectively.
 Louis Heathcote beat Lei Peifan 5–3, making a 135 in the last frame.
 New professional player Yao Pengcheng made a 137 break as he defeated Zak Surety 5–1.
 Jiang Jun, the world number 124, whitewashed the world number 25 Hossein Vafaei, while Barry Hawkins made century breaks of 121 and 134 as he whitewashed Hatem Yassen.
-Marco Fu made breaks of 106, 99, and 71 as he beat Sanderson Lam 5–1, and Stephen Maguire made a highest break of 85 as he defeated the reigning World Women's Champion Bai Yulu 5–2.
+Marco Fu made breaks of 106, 99, and 71 as he beat Sanderson Lam 5–1, and Stephen Maguire made a highest break of 85 as he defeated Bai Yulu, the reigning World Women's Champion, by a scoreline of 5–2.
 Wang Yuchen lost the first three frames against Pang Junxu but recovered to win five consecutive frames for a 5–3 victory.

 In the held-over qualifiers in Xi'an, Judd Trump made the ninth maximum break of his career, and his first since 2022, in the fifth frame of his 5–2 win over Ng On-yee.
 It was the 12th maximum of the season and the 229th in professional snooker history.
 Ronnie O'Sullivan played his 1,000th match at a ranking event and made two centuries of 107 and 112 as he whitewashed Iulian Boiko.
 Following his first competitive match since the 2025 Saudi Arabia Snooker Masters, O'Sullivan said: "I haven't played for nearly two months so it felt a bit strange to play a serious game.
 I felt a bit rusty.
 My preparation on the practice table has been good, but practice and playing matches are very different."
 The defending champion and world number two Kyren Wilson made breaks of 52, 60, 103, and 76 as he defeated Haris Tahir 5–1.
-Wilson, who had not reached a semi-final since winning the 2025 Shanghai Masters, stated that he had spent less time practicing in previous weeks due to health issues affecting his wife.
-Ding Junhui defeated Sam Craigie 5–1 and Neil Robertson beat Leone Crowley by the same score.
+Wilson, who had not reached a semi-final since winning the 2025 Shanghai Masters, stated that he had spent less time practising in previous weeks due to his wife's health issues.
+Ding Junhui defeated Sam Craigie 5–1, and Neil Robertson beat Leone Crowley by the same score.
 Gary Wilson produced back-to-back centuries of 123 and 144 as he whitewashed Zhang Xiao.
-The reigning World Champion Zhao Xintong defeated Wang Xinbo 5–2, but the world number 15 Chris Wakelin lost 3–5 to wildcard player Zhang Hao.
+The reigning World Champion Zhao Xintong defeated Wang Xinbo 5–2, and the world number 15 Chris Wakelin lost 3–5 to wildcard player Zhang Hao.